 The partnership will provide a security of supply for the Cromarty Firth’s own plans for a large scale electrolyser facility, and will guarantee green hydrogen to those who want access to the clean energy by mid-2023, so they have the confidence to make concrete plans to begin switching their infrastructure.
 The MoU is a massive boost in the bid to establish a green hydrogen hub in the Cromarty Firth, adding a new international angle to its aim to produce, store and supply hydrogen to the Highland region, other parts of Scotland, the UK and Europe.

-Climate Change Solutions have announced Tuesday 7 September 2021 as the date for their Hydrogen & Fuel Cells – The Time is Now UK Hydrogen and Fuel Cell conference.
+Climate Change Solutions have announced Tuesday 16 November 2021 as the rescheduled date for their Hydrogen & Fuel Cells – The Time is Now UK Hydrogen and Fuel Cell conference.

 This well established and highly respected event is now in its 17th year, and will look at both the Hydrogen Economy and also the range of applications for Fuel Cells.
 Sessions will focus on the Production, Distribution and Use of Hydrogen.
 Market demand for hydrogen will cover transport applications as well as remote and stationary power.